Enhancing the De-identification of Personally Identifiable Information in Educational Data: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{ersonally} Identifiable Information (PII) includes the information (e.g., names, email addresses, and phone numbers) that can identify an individual.
-Protecting PII in educational data is paramount as learning technologies, including artificial intelligence-powered systems, become increasingly integral to education across all levels.
-For instance, online human tutoring platforms collect vast amounts of interaction data, including conversational dialogues between students and tutors \cite{doi:10.1177/1477878518805308}.
-While the analysis of such educational data offers insights for data-informed research and improved pedagogical practices \cite{portnoff2021methods,chen2023building, 2024.EDM-long-papers.20}, it also introduces significant privacy risks due to the sensitive nature of PII \cite{fung2010privacypreserving}.
+Personally Identifiable Information (PII) includes the information (e.g., names, email addresses, and phone numbers) that can identify an individual.
+Protecting PII is critical as computer-assisted learning systems become increasingly pervasive across all educational levels.
+For example, online human tutoring platforms collect vast amounts of interaction data, including conversational dialogues between students and tutors \cite{doi:10.1177/1477878518805308}.
+While the analysis of such educational data offers insights for data-informed research and improved pedagogical practices \cite{portnoff2021methods,chen2023building,2024.EDM-long-papers.20}, it also introduces significant privacy risks due to the sensitive nature of PII \cite{fung2010privacypreserving}.
 Safeguarding PII is essential to prevent unauthorized access and misuse \cite{10.1136/amiajnl-2012-001034}.
 Moreover, robust privacy protections are vital for fostering trust among educational stakeholders—students, educators, and parents—and ensuring the responsible adoption of learning technologies \cite{zeide2018education}.
-These efforts align with global regulatory frameworks, such as the General Data Protection Regulation (GDPR) and the Family Educational Rights and Privacy Act (FERPA), which mandate the protection of personal data \cite{ferpa1974}.
+These efforts align with global regulatory frameworks, such as the General Data Protection Regulation (GDPR) and the Family Educational Rights and Privacy Act (FERPA), which mandate the protection of personal data.